E. T. York: University administrator

-Instead of returning to Auburn University as he originally planned, York accepted an offer to be the provost for agriculture at the University of Florida in Gainesville, Florida.
+Instead of returning to Auburn University as planned, York accepted an offer to serve as the provost for agriculture at the University of Florida in Gainesville.
 Later, he also served as the university's vice president for agricultural, natural and human resources, and its executive vice president.

-During his tenure at Florida, he was credited with implementing far-reaching changes.
-He was remembered for merging the College of Agricultural Life Sciences, the Florida Cooperative Extension Service, and the Florida Agricultural Experiment Station under the Institute of Food and Agricultural Sciences (IFAS) in 1964.
-He established the Center for Tropical Agriculture, which extended IFAS' international influence, and initiated DARE (Developing Agricultural Resources Effectively), a long-range agricultural planning program.
+During his tenure at Florida, he implemented several changes.
+He merged the College of Agricultural Life Sciences, the Florida Cooperative Extension Service, and the Florida Agricultural Experiment Station under the Institute of Food and Agricultural Sciences (IFAS) in 1964.
+He established the Center for Tropical Agriculture, which extended IFAS' international influence and initiated DARE (Developing Agricultural Resources Effectively), a long-range agricultural planning program.
 York also founded SHARE (Special Help for Agricultural Research and Education), a University of Florida Foundation program that raises private funds for agricultural research.
 Since its inception, SHARE has raised more than $169 million through monetary and in-kind gifts from thousands of donors.

-Upon the resignation of university president Stephen C. O'Connell in 1973, York was named interim president of the University of Florida.
+Upon the resignation of university president Stephen C. O'Connell in 1973, York was appointed interim president of the University of Florida.
 After Robert Q. Marston was chosen as his permanent successor in 1974, York was appointed chancellor of the State University System of Florida, serving from 1975 until 1980.